 Sold as either left- or right-handed sets.
 Irons have perimeter weighting that helps steer off-center ball strikes.
 Includes a driver, a fairway wood, a hybrid, 5-irons, a putter, a bag, and headcovers.
 Smart price point for those who are just trying golf for the first time.

-Not the highest quality of clubs.
 Not made for experienced players.

 One of the best things about the game of golf is that you can play it at almost any age.
 It’s also a sport that you can pick up at any time in your life and potentially have success.
 But if you’ve considered learning to play, you might have changed your mind when you saw the price of the equipment.
 Golf clubs can be really expensive, but you don’t need to spend a lot on clubs when you’re just starting out.
 An entry-level men’s golf club set could suit you perfectly.